timsinashok/access_ebox/box_build_manual.md

 # Ebox Build Manual

 ### 1. Required Components
-All the components needed to build a an ebox are listed below:
+All the components needed to build an ebox are listed below:

 | Component name                 | Count                |
 |--------------------------------|----------------------|